kvoon3/vscode-which-key-config-gen/README.md

 ## Usage

 1. enable `vscode-whichkey-config-gen`
-2. add a `names` field to your `vim.normalModeKeyBindingsNonRecursive` (generate which-key hint title)
+2. add a `names` field to your vim keybinding (for generate which-key hint title)
 3. replace the keymap `whichkey.show` with `whichKeyConfigGen.show`

 And then simply remove your old which-key configs